Make-School-Labs/tip-calc/README.md

 - Add a new element to display the total per person.
 Follow the idea of the div id display.
 	- `<div></div>`
 	- Add an id: `id="total"`

+Modify the JavaScript to work with these new elements.
+This will all go inside the `calculateTip()` function.

 - You'll need a reference to the new input and div elements.
 Define some new variables to hold these references at the top of your script.
 You can follow the pattern of the existing references.
 	- `const total = document.getElementById('total')`
 	- `const peopleInput = document.getElementById('people')`
 - In your `calculateTip()` function you'll need to get the value from the people input and use that to calculate the price per person.

-You may notice that the amounts come out as strange numbers sometimes.
+You may have noticed that the amounts come out as strange numbers sometimes.
 For example:

 - 1.23 * 15% = 0.1845
 - 11.88 * 15% = 1.7820000000000003